 Toledo Juvenile Crime Lawyers

 At Patituce & Associates, not only are we experienced, proven Toledo juvenile defense attorneys– we’re also parents.
-We understand what the stakes are in these cases not just for the accused, but for the family as a whole and the future of their child.
+We understand what the stakes are in these cases, not just for the accused, but for the family as a whole and the future of their child.
 That is why we treat these cases with the diligence and severity of any criminal case we handle and ensure that our clients are given the consideration they deserve under the law.
-Call our offices at (440) 771-1175 now.
-We are available 24/7.

 Juvenile Cases vs. Adult Criminal Cases

-Some people assume that defendants in juvenile court would receive more protections because of their youth and potential for rehabilitation.
-Unfortunately, this is usually not the case.
-In fact, there are several important factors that affect the rights of juvenile defendants and the outcomes of these cases.
+One might assume that, because the defendants in juvenile cases are young, impressionable, and still have their whole lives ahead of them, they would be offered more protections under the juvenile justice system than adults do in our criminal justice system.
+Alarmingly, this is not usually the case.
+In fact, there are numerous factors that affect the rights of juvenile defendants and the outcome of these cases.

 In the juvenile justice system:

-- Juveniles lack the right to bail or bond.
-Not all juveniles are held in detention centers while their cases are pending (many are allowed home detention or released to their parents), but those who are detained will not have access to a bail or bond hearing.
-Because there is also no right to a speedy trial, these detention periods can become lengthy.
+- Juveniles have no right to bail or bond.
+Not all juveniles are held in a detention center while their case is pending (many are allowed home detention or are released to their parents), but those who are will not have access to a bail or bond hearing.
+And because they have no right to a speedy trial either, these detention periods can end up being lengthy.

 These are just some of the urgent reasons why dedicated, proven defense counsel is needed in these cases.
 At Patituce & Associates, we approach these cases with these concerns in mind and ensure they are emphatically voiced throughout every stage of your child’s case.
 Call our Toledo juvenile crime attorneys today to learn more.